 "Minnesota's First Major League Baseball Game" by Stew Thornley

 From Minnesota to the Major Leagues, by Glen Herness.
-Victoria, BC, Canada, Trafford Publishing, 2005
+(Victoria, British Columbia: Trafford Publishing, 2005)

 Jack Crooks file, National Baseball Hall of Fame

 www.findagrave.com, biography by Frank Russo, November 20, 2006